dustinvtran/blog/_posts/2017-08-31-how-much-compute-do-we-need-to-train-generative-models.md

 title: How much compute do we need to train generative models?
 ---

+_Update (09/01/17): The post is written to be somewhat silly and numbers are not meant to be accurate.
+For example, there is a very simplified assumption that training time scales linearly with the # of bits to encode the output; and 5000 is chosen arbitrarily given only that the output's range has 65K*3 dimensions and each takes one of 256 integers._

 Discriminative models can take weeks to train.
 It was only until a breakthrough two months ago by Facebook {% cite goyal2017accurate --file 2017-08-31 %} that we could successfully train a neural net